 At first I simply stared out the window, admiring the moonlight while listening to the baby suck on his bottle.
 Then my eyes wandered through the nursery, idly scanning the furnishings and decorations, feeling my eyelids grow heavier and heavier as I rocked myself to sleep.

 I woke up again to the baby crying, still in my arms.
 The bottle had fallen and rolled across the floor.

 “Hush,” I cooed, trying to retrieve the bottle with my foot.
-Inside, I wondered, How can you still be hungry?
+Inside I wondered, How can you still be hungry?
 To prevent myself from falling asleep again, I stood up and began pacing the nursery.
-My feet padded softly on the carpet, a soft gray sea under the light of the moon; pff, pff, pff, click.
+My feet padded softly on the carpet, a soft gray sea under the light of the moon.
+Pff, pff, pff, click.

 I released a shout of surprise as something crunched under my foot.
 I stumbled back and looked down.
-There on the floor was the antique figurine that my brother had given me.
+There on the floor was the antique figurine my brother had given me.
 That must be what I heard.
 Clutching my son with one arm, I knelt down to pick up the toy.
 There was a metallic rattle from within the little man’s body, and with a sense of disappointment I saw fresh cracks running across his smiling face.
 I doubted it would work anymore.
 I gently restored the toy to its place on the shelf, then returned my child to his crib.
-He had been fed, his diaper was clean, and I did not know what else to do.
+He’d been fed, his diaper was clean, and I didn’t know what else to do.
 Please go to sleep, I thought.
-I stayed for just a few more minutes, long enough to see that he was gradually calming down, and then I went back to bed.
+I stayed for just a few more minutes, long enough to see that he was gradually calming down, then I went back to bed.